melanierolo/banking-app/README.md

 ## Description/Motivation:

-Deploy a React application that include the following functionalities:
+This was a project about a Banking-app(without security) and it was developed for Professional Certificate in Coding - the MITxPRO(Emeritus).
+Also, it was focus in deploy a React application that include the following functionalities:

 <ul>
   <li>	Includes Create Account, Deposit, Withdraw, All Data, and Home pages</li>